TuomoKareoja/cookiecutter-kaggle-dvc/README.md

 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks and notebook-like objects (e.g. .py files meant to │                         run with vscode IPython)
+├── notebooks          <- Jupyter notebooks and notebook-like objects (e.g. .py files meant to │                         be run with vscode IPython) │
-│
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials │